Documented Vessel Rulings

-A gathering of various court rulings related to boat title disputes, liens, and preferred vessel mortgages.
+A gathering of court rulings related to USCG documented vessel disputes.

 There are a multitude of ways that the title to a vessel can be in jeopardy and a lender can lose its preferred ship mortgage position.
 Obviously, if the owner's interest in the vessel is in question, then a preferred ship mortgage that acts as security for a loan on that vessel is likewise in question.
 The position of the mortgage holder can be at risk even if title is not at issue and a preferred mortgage can be unenforceable even if properly recorded.
 Following are a series of legal cases and other references which illustrate these points.
 The list is not intended to be exhaustive; it merely is intended to be illustrative.
 The below references, while listed under one category, often have relevance to other categories.

 NUMBER - A boat was stolen off a Charlotte County, FL boat dealer's lot